Program Manager – Neighborhood Leadership Initiative (NLI)

-Office Location: Due to COVID-19 protocols, this position will be hybrid, working in the downtown Chicago office, within the community, as well as remotely, engaging with staff and stakeholders through virtual platforms.
+Office Location: This position will be hybrid, working in the downtown Chicago office, within the community, as well as remotely, engaging with staff and stakeholders through virtual platforms.
 This position is not eligible for relocation.

 Reports to: Senior Program Director